 The average number of cookies in a batch can range from 24-36 (based on some light research I did into the cookbooks I happen to have on my shelves), but that's just an average, so some recipes will make more than 36 and others will make fewer than 24.

-The number of cookies in a batch will change depending on the recipe.
+The number of cookies in a batch changes depending on the recipe

 So how can you make sure you make enough cookies?